 Coziness—Winter is an introvert’s dream.
-We don’t have to feel guilty about not being outside, sun-worshiping, moving, and doing.
+We don’t have to feel guilty about not being outside, sun-worshiping, moving, and looking busy.
 Add a book, roaring fire, a sweater, and we’re good to go.
-In many ways, it’s a quieter time than summer with its boisterous backyard barbecues, parades, and July fourth fireworks.
+In many ways, it’s a quieter time than summer with its boisterous barbecues, parades, and July fourth fireworks.
 And yes, there is such a thing as cabin fever, if this goes on too long.
 But for sheer hygge (Danish word for comfy), winter is the best.
 It’s the season of home.

 Snow falling—There’s something about the hush of falling snow that’s mesmerizing, even spiritual.
 (Yes, especially when you don’t have to drive in it).
 I’m one of those New Englanders who won’t motor out if a flake is coming down.
 I’m a sissy, I admit it.
 Safely inside, there’s nothing lovelier than watching those delicate crystals come to earth.
 I’ve stood outside in a snowfall and there’s a special quiet that comes upon everything.
 Even the animals seem stiller.
 I picture them inside their burrows and warrens and nests, cuddling together for warmth.